Chart Color Schemes

 Caulfield - North displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Caulfield - North's dwelling structure, as per the latest Census, consisted of 36.8% houses and 63.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 47.8% houses and 52.1% other dwellings.
-Home ownership in Caulfield - North was 31.8%, similar to Melbourne metro's level.
-Dwellings were either mortgaged (27.3%) or rented (40.9%).
+Caulfield - North's dwelling structures, as per the latest Census, consisted of 36.8% houses and 63.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 47.8% houses and 52.1% other dwellings.
+Home ownership in Caulfield - North was 31.8%, with mortgaged dwellings at 27.3% and rented dwellings at 40.9%.
 The median monthly mortgage repayment in the area was $2,500, higher than Melbourne metro's average of $2,396.
-The median weekly rent figure stood at $426, compared to Melbourne metro's $435.
-Nationally, Caulfield - North's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median weekly rent figure in Caulfield - North was $426, compared to Melbourne metro's $435.
+Nationally, Caulfield - North's median monthly mortgage repayments were significantly higher at $2,500 versus the Australian average of $1,863, and rents were substantially higher at $426 compared to the national figure of $375.

 Frequently Asked Questions - Housing